-We are looking for highly talented and motivated graduates to join our Graduate Development Programme working jointly for two high performing London councils operating in an innovative shared staffing arrangement.
+Richmond and Wandsworth Councils are looking for a diverse group of highly talented and motivated graduates to join our Graduate Development Programme working jointly for our two high performing London councils operating in an innovative shared staffing arrangement.

-You will be innovative, adaptable, enthusiastic and able to demonstrate a strong commitment to working within Local Government.
-You will quickly take on responsibility for projects that will make a real contribution towards the impact and efficiency of public services including contributing to our work supporting the recovery of our communities and businesses from the impact of Covid-19.
+You will be innovative, adaptable, enthusiastic and able to demonstrate a strong commitment to working In Richmond and Wandsworth.
+You will quickly take on responsibility for projects that will make a real contribution towards the impact and efficiency of local public services including contributing to our work supporting the recovery of our communities, businesses and our own organisations from the impacts of Covid-19.

-The successful applicants will have the opportunity to work across our six different directorates over the two councils which have different political outlooks and priorities delivering projects in services such as Children’s Services, Housing and Regeneration, Adult Social Services and Environmental and Community Services.
-You will also undertake a work related externally accredited vocational qualification which will enhance your career prospects.
-This is likely to be the Level 4 Policy Officer.
+The successful applicants will have the opportunity to work across the two Councils, which have different political outlooks and priorities, delivering projects in Directorates such as Children’s Services, Housing and Regeneration, Adult Social Services and Environmental and Community Services, in these roles you may be working on policy, events, communications or you may be researching and engaging with the local community.
+You will also undertake an externally accredited qualification which will enhance your career prospects by developing your planning, communication, organisation and management skills (this is likely to be a Level 4 Project Manager qualification).

 In addition, we offer a comprehensive range of staff benefits such as membership of the Local Government pension scheme, childcare vouchers, new technology scheme, interest-free loans on annual travel cards, discounts with many leisure activities, restaurants, shops and other establishments.